Distributed-Validators-Synctems/Self-Identity/bonded_zone.md

 ## Other Activities:
-I’m admin in this Tlegram groups:
+I’m admin in this Telegram groups:
 - https://t.me/rizon_atolo_ru

 ### Contacts: